RowanMaBoot/SevenKingdoms-master/The_Seven_Kingdoms/Readme.txt

 #############################################################
 Content:
 #############################################################
-Velho e Bom Joe - for the Culturally Different Cities mod, which has been partially integrated.
+Velho e Bom Joe - For the Culturally Different Cities mod, which has been partially integrated.
 Marc Simonetti - For his excellent Game of Thrones artwork, which is being used in our mod: http://art.marcsimonetti.com/grr-martin-a-song-of-ice-and-fire
 Silverino - For allowing us to use some of his portraits from the excelent CPR+ mod. *Many assets were used extensively by Vierwood to create unique cultures - many thanks!
+The Warhammer Geheimnisnacht Team - For lending us access to all of the graphics assets.
+The Winter King Team - For allowing us to use their gfx flags and music.

 #############################################################
 Other Credits: